 The number of replication operations generated by the file system driver.
 An op is a file system operation.
-Double-Take replicates data by sending the file system operations across the network to the target.
+Carbonite Availability and Carbonite Move replicate data by sending the file system operations across the network to the target.
 RepOpsGenerated indicates the number of file system operations that have been generated by replication.